aleenababy/aleenababy/README.md

 # 💫 About Me:
- I’m currently working on CanopyWatch – Enhancing Deforestation Monitoring and Conservation in the Congo Basin using Machine Learning<br>👯 I’m looking to collaborate on data science and machine learning projects<br>🤝 I’m looking for help with Docker<br>🌱 I’m currently learning Business intelligence<br>💬 Ask me about Data science<br>⚡ Fun fact Despite my expertise in data science, I'm currently on the lookout for a new job opportunity!
+ I’m currently working at Fresenius Hochschule as a Guest Lecturer (subject: Artificial intelligence and Machine learning)<br>👯 I’m looking to collaborate on data science and machine learning projects<br>🤝 I’m looking for help with Docker<br>🌱 I’m currently learning Business intelligence<br>💬 Ask me about Data science<br>⚡ Fun fact Despite my expertise in data science, I'm currently on the lookout for a new job opportunity!

 ## 🌐 Socials: